Randall County Court Records

 • Records related to undercover law enforcement operations

-• Sealed records — a court may order specific case information sealed for matters involving adoptions, nondisclosures, or other sensitive circumstances
+• Sealed records — a court may order specific case information sealed for adoptions, nondisclosures, or other sensitive circumstances

-Records custodians in Randall County may deny access when a specific statutory exception applies.
-In such cases, the custodian must identify the legal basis for withholding the record.
-Individuals who believe access was improperly denied may seek a ruling from the Texas Attorney General’s Open Government Division.
+When a statutory exception applies, the records custodian must identify the legal basis for withholding a record.
+If you believe access was improperly denied, you can seek a ruling from the Texas Attorney General's Open Government Division.

-Randall County courts also provide a Judge’s Redaction Request form and a Peace Officer Redaction Request form for individuals seeking to have personal information removed from publicly accessible court records, consistent with applicable Texas statutes.
+Randall County courts also provide a Judge's Redaction Request form and a Peace Officer Redaction Request form for individuals who want personal information removed from publicly accessible court records, consistent with applicable Texas statutes.

 Randall County Criminal Court Records

-Criminal cases in Randall County are distributed across several courts based on the severity of the offense.
+Criminal cases in Randall County are spread across several courts based on the seriousness of the offense.
 The three District Courts — the 47th, the 181st, and the 251st — hear felony cases and certain serious misdemeanors.
-The county also operates a District IPV (Intimate Partner Violence) Court.
+There is also a District IPV (Intimate Partner Violence) Court.
 The two County Courts at Law (No. 1 and No. 2) handle Class A and Class B misdemeanors.
 Justice Courts and Municipal Courts preside over Class C misdemeanors and traffic offenses.

 Searching Criminal Case Records

-The Randall County Judicial Records portal includes a criminal records search function.
-Users can look up cases by entering a party name, case number, or date range.
-The portal also provides jail records and jail bond records.
+The Randall County Judicial Records portal includes a criminal records search.
+You can look up cases by entering a party name, case number, or date range.
+The portal also includes jail records and jail bond records.

 For in-person criminal record requests, contact the appropriate clerk: